The Great Escape (book): Summary

-View looking through fence to where one of the three routes, Tunnel "Harry" exited, just shy of the surrounding tree line.
+View looking through fence to where one of the three routes Tunnel "Harry" exited just shy of the surrounding tree line.

 The book covers the planning, execution and aftermath of what became known as The Great Escape.
 Other escape attempts (such as the Wooden Horse) are also mentioned as well as the post-war hunt for the Nazi German Gestapo agents who murdered fifty of the Allied airmen escapees on Hitler's direct order.
 The book was published in 1950.
 Brickhill, an Australian journalist before and after the war, had previously written four different accounts of the story, first as a BBC media talk / interview, then as newspaper and Reader's Digest magazine articles, and in the 1946 book Escape to Danger which he co-wrote with Conrad Norton.
-By the time four years later of the 1950 book, Brickhill had eliminated some of the less heroic aspects of the story, including the fact that a large proportion of the compound's imprisoned population had no interest in escaping.
+Within four years of the 1950 book, Brickhill had eliminated some of the less heroic aspects of the story, including the fact that a large proportion of the compound's imprisoned population had no interest in escaping.

 Much of the book is focused on Royal Air Force Squadron Leader Roger Bushell, also known as the nicknamed "Big X", including his capture, early escape attempts, and planning of the escape.
 All the major participants and their exploits are described by Brickhill.
 Among these are Tim Walenn, the principal forger, who 'gave his factory the code name of "Dean and Dawson", after a well-known British travel agency'; Al Hake, the compass maker; Des Plunkett, the ingenious chief map tracer, who somehow made a mimeograph duplicating machine for reproducing maps; and Tommy Guest, who ran a team of tailors.
-American-born Major John ("Johnnie") Dodge (1894–1960), who had enlisted in the British Army in 1939 at the beginning of the European war, was related by marriage to British prime minister Winston Churchill (1874–1965), was one of the escapees and nicknamed "the Artful Dodger".
+American-born Major John ("Johnnie") Dodge (1894–1960), who had enlisted in the British Army in 1939 at the beginning of the European war (he was related by marriage to British prime minister Winston Churchill) and nicknamed "the Artful Dodger", was also one of the escapees.
 The German Luftwaffe officers and guards (called 'goons' by the prisoners) included teams of 'ferrets' who crawled about under the raised huts looking for signs of tunnels.
-They were carefully watched and surveilled by rotating teams of P.O.W. 'stooges', one of whom was future historian / author Paul Brickhill, 'boss of a gang of "stooges" guarding the forgers'.
+They were carefully watched and surveilled by rotating teams of P.O.W. 'stooges', one of whom was future historian and author Paul Brickhill, 'boss of a gang of "stooges" guarding the forgers'.